 - 1 box yellow cake mix

-Lightly grease the bottom and sides of Crock-Pot, and add undrained peaches and cinnamon
+- Lightly grease the bottom and sides of Crock Pot, and add undrained peaches and cinnamon (see notes)

-Pour the cake mix over the peaches, and spread until the mix is even
+- Pour the dry cake mix over the peaches, and spread until the mix is even

-Serve warm, topped with ice cream, if desired
+- Serve warm, topped with a scoop of vanilla ice cream, if desired

 Nutrition information is estimated.
 Please do your own calculation to fit special diets.